mweel1/usa_high_level/civic-organizations/us-department-of-justice/index.md

 # Department of Justice

-The department of justice will run the court system for all civic related matters including run court cases, and managing the laws in various jurisdictions.
+The department of justice will run the court system for all civic related matters including run court cases, managing the laws in various jurisdictions, and licensing security forces.

 # Laws